stefanarctic/Hello-World-Program/README.md

 # Hello-World-Program
-Program that prints Hello World
+Program that prints Hello World, run compile.bat to compile(if you have java installed)